secretstartups/handbook/people-group/offboarding/faq.html.md

 ##### Do I need to wipe my laptop?

 A laptop wipe/reset is required once you have been offboarded.
 The IT OPs team will reach out to you 1 - 2 days after your last day in order to get this completed via your personal email address.
 If you have an apple computer, please ensure you have enrolled in [JAMF](https://about.gitlab.com/handbook/business-ops/team-member-enablement/onboarding-access-requests/endpoint-management/#enrolling-in-jamf) prior to your final day.
+Please under no circumstance should you perform your own disk wipe on the laptop.
+If someone from IT does not reach out within 1-2 business days prior to offboarding please send an email to it-help@gitlab.com

 ##### Is there anything I need to do to get my offboarding issue created?